microsoft/UFO/README.md

 ```

 ### ⚙️ Step 2: Configure the LLMs
-Before running UFO, you need to provide your LLM configurations.
-You can create a config file `ufo/config/config.yaml`, by copying the `ufo/config/config.yaml.template` edited as follows:
+Before running UFO, you need to provide your LLM configurations **individully for AppAgent and ActAgent**.
+You can create a config file `ufo/config/config_llm.yaml`, by copying the `ufo/config/config_llm.yaml.template` and editing config for "APP_AGENT" and "ACTION_AGENT" as follows:

 #### OpenAI
 ```
-API_TYPE: "openai"
+VISUAL_MODE: True, # Whether to use the visual mode
+API_TYPE: "openai" , # The API type, "openai" for the OpenAI API.
-OPENAI_API_BASE: "https://api.openai.com/v1/chat/completions" # The base URL for the OpenAI API
+API_BASE: "https://api.openai.com/v1/chat/completions", # The the OpenAI API endpoint.
-OPENAI_API_KEY: "YOUR_API_KEY"  # Set the value to the openai key for the llm model
+API_KEY: "sk-",  # The OpenAI API key, begin with sk-
+API_VERSION: "2024-02-15-preview", # "2024-02-15-preview" by default
-OPENAI_API_MODEL: "GPTV_MODEL_NAME"  # The only OpenAI model by now that accepts visual input
+API_MODEL: "gpt-4-vision-preview",  # The only OpenAI model by now that accepts visual input
 ```

 #### Azure OpenAI (AOAI)
 ```
-API_TYPE: "aoai"
+API_TYPE: "aoai" , # The API type, "aoai" for the Azure OpenAI.
-OPENAI_API_BASE: "YOUR_ENDPOINT" # The AOAI API address.
-Format: https://{your-resource-name}.openai.azure.com/openai/deployments/{deployment-id}/chat/completions?api-version={api-version}
+API_BASE: "YOUR_ENDPOINT", #  The AOAI API address.
+Format: https://{your-resource-name}.openai.azure.com
-OPENAI_API_KEY: "YOUR_API_KEY"  # Set the value to the openai key for the llm model
+API_KEY: "YOUR_KEY",  # The aoai API key
+API_VERSION: "2024-02-15-preview", # "2024-02-15-preview" by default
-OPENAI_API_MODEL: "GPTV_MODEL_NAME"  # The only OpenAI model by now that accepts visual input
+API_MODEL: "gpt-4-vision-preview",  # The only OpenAI model by now that accepts visual input
+API_DEPLOYMENT_ID: "YOUR_AOAI_DEPLOYMENT", # The deployment id for the AOAI API
 ```
+You can optionally set an backup LLM engine in the field of "BACKUP_AGENT" if the above engines failed.

+### 📔 Step 3: Additional Setting for RAG (optional).
+If you want to enhance UFO's ability with external knowledge, you can optionallly config it with external database for retrieval augmented generation (RAG).

-### 🎉 Step 3: Start UFO
+### 🎉 Step 4: Start UFO

 #### ⌨️ You can execute the following on your Windows command Line (CLI):